-Our experimental unit UMAR in the Swiss NEST Campus is a study in various recycling building materials.
-All of the products used in the project have either been removed temporarily from existing materials cycles or prepared for future deployment in biological and technical cycles.
+Our experimental unit UMAR in the Swiss NEST campus is an etude of different recycled or recyclable materials – temporarily taken from already established cycles or prepared for future use in biological and technical cycles.

-The following entries present a small selection of the wide range of materials included in the Unit.
-The goal here is not to create an exhaustive catalogue of building components.
-Instead, this entry has two objectives.
-Firstly, it is intended to provide an insight into the large variety of products and materials that are already available today and that will allow us to create the 100% recycling-friendly architecture of tomorrow.
-Secondly, it is hoped that this section will highlight the great aesthetic potential inherent in substances that are all too often regarded merely as current or future waste.
+The following entries present a small sample of the amount of recycled building materials used.
+The aim here is not to present a complete catalogue of building components.
+In addition to providing an insight into the great variety of elements already available today for a 100% recyclable architecture of tomorrow, this presentation is also intended to make clear the high aesthetic potential that lies in what is all too often regarded merely as current or future waste.

 Claytec Greentech 700